TheSpaceshiptv/thespaceship.tv/readme.md

 ## TODO

+- login from homepage, doesn't update logged in header
 - purchase not working for out of state
 - some purchases not showing up from paypal
 - tax not applying (?)